History, Technology, and Society majors are encouraged to pursue internships while at Georgia Tech.

 Internships give students a chance to put their skills to work now and to prepare for careers after graduation.
 Internships that are unpaid can be completed for academic credit, while internships that are paid can be completed for audit credit.

 Looking for an Internship?
 Try the Internship Database

-Hear from HSOC Interns
+Hear from History and Sociology Interns

 Ann Louisa Brewton